 There are two international airports in Skopje and Ohrid.
 There are regular direct connections to several larger European transport centers.
 Turkish “TAV” is the new operator and manager of the Macedonian airport system since 2008, after receiving the right to a 20-year concession from the Government of the Republic of North Macedonia.

 North Macedonia is a land-locked country.
-The access to the neighboring ports is enabled through the roads and railway links.
-The closest ports are in Thessalonica, at about 100 km from the Greek border crossing in Gevgelija and in Durres, at about 150 km from the Albanian border crossing in Struga.
+Access to the neighboring ports is enabled through the roads and railway links.
+The closest ports are in Thessalonica, at about 100 km from the Greek border crossing in Gevgelija, and in Durres, at about 150 km from the Albanian border crossing in Struga.
 Passenger transport exists on Lake Ohrid with smaller ships, from 25 to 150 seats.

 The planned development of the gas pipeline network in the Republic of North Macedonia is centered on constructing new facilities for the production of electric and/or heating power, expanding direct supply to potential consumers, as well as upgrading the gas pipeline network in the region and beyond.